martinring/tmlanguage/README.md

-# tmlanguage
+# `tmLanguage` Schema

-This is a json schema for textmate grammar definitions.
-Can be used to get intellisense working when etiting grammar definitions within visual studio code.
+This is a JSON schema for TextMate grammar definitions.

+Can be used to get intellisense working when editing grammar definitions within **Visual&nbsp;Studio&nbsp;Code**.